CouldBeThis/nano-configs/README.md

 ```
  so you can open nano and go to that line and inspect it, fix it or just prepend with `#` to comment it out.

+### hints: Mac OS

+For best experience on the Mac, I reccomend using [iTerm2](https://iterm2.com/index.html) rather than the standard terminal application th comes with the system. [kitty](https://sw.kovidgoyal.net/kitty/) is another popular optionbut requires more advanced configuration to make it useful to begin with.

+On my system I had to do some extra configuring in iTerm2 in order to get the keybindings to work properly.
+I am not sure if this has to do with changes I made previously, or if it could be the case with just default settings.

+Documentation on how to modify keybindings in iTerm2 can be found [in its documentation](https://iterm2.com/documentation-preferences-profiles-keys.html).
+I followed the instructions to go to `Preferences` > `Profiles` > `Keys` > `General`:

+> Left/Right Option Key Acts As
+>
+> It is common to use a modifier to send so-called "meta keys".
+For most users, selecting "+Esc" here is the right choice.
+The "Meta" option sets the high bit of the input character, and is not compatible with modern systems.

+By default, the modifier keys on a Mac keyboard from the bottom left unti lthe spacebar are: `⌃` `⌥` `⌘` these being:

+ * `⌃` - `control` - this is the modifier that does most of the work by default in `nano`; key combinations should work as expected when identified such as `^X` to exit
+ * `⌥` - `option` - if you make the configuration as specified, this should be the modifier `M-`
+ * `⌘` - command - should not be assigned any `nano` powers, leaving it for control of the external environment like terminal editor.

 ## todo

 ### In the `nanorc` and `.nanorc` files